Blackslashtech/glitch/README.md

 ## Connecting to the Range
 Credentials for all services are printed to STDOUT during the range startup.

-For local testing, you can get a shell inside the range environment with the command `sh scripts/rangemaster.sh`.
+For local testing, you can get a shell inside the range environment with the command `bash scripts/rangemaster.sh`.

 As long as the `SERVER_URL` is properly set and port forwarding is enabled for UDP 51820, you can connect to the range from anywhere with the Wireguard client.
 Wireguard configs are stored in the [`.docker/vpn`](..docker/vpn) directory, or can be downloaded from the API at `http://api/vpn/<team_id>/wg<vpn_id>.conf`. (i.e. `http://api/vpn/1/wg1.conf`)